 Anything that relates to individuals, such as names and email addresses, and other information that could identify someone, such as notes and allergy advice on a specific restaurant party.

 Whether automated or manual, GDPR protects actions and/or communications involving data.
 This refers to basically anything — i.e., storing, using, and erasing — but specifically this covers processes such as text messages in a restaurant app, and disclosing anything on personal data.

 This refers to indirect identifiers such as an IP address or the type of device a customer uses to access services (for example, the type of mobile phone used to access an app or web browser).

 Who is Responsible for GDPR Data Protection in Restaurants?

-In a restaurant business there are two entities who are responsible under GDPR data protection laws.
+In a restaurant business, there are two entities that are responsible under GDPR data protection laws.

 - The data processor is responsible for processing data on behalf of businesses and organisations, the data controllers.

 Since Carbonara App facilitates fair use of personal data for restaurants using its services, GDPR has special criteria for businesses.
 Here’s how these GDPR rules apply to restaurants.

 - The restaurant is the data controller of personal data in Carbonara App’s guestbook, reservation calendar, and waitlist service.
 This includes online reservation’s personal data, including all the data customers input when joining a waitlist, making a reservation, or pre-paying for a drink to have when indoors.

 - Carbonara App is the data processor of personal data.
 When it comes to creating accounts, facilitating guest communications, and performing commercial activities, Carbonara App processes personal data on behalf of restaurants that use its services.
 This means that all personal data — reservations, waitlists — lives in Carbonara App, the product.